This west coast Canadian city is one of the easiest places in the world to be plant-based.

 They also do a healthier range of bowls and salads if a burger isn't your thing (try the Big Yum for a delicious way to eat all your veggies).

-There are currently four locations: Main Street, Yaletown, Gastown and Victoria (Vancouver Island).
+There are currently two locations: Main Street and Yaletown.

 Main Street is the OG branch but they all have a pretty similar vibe in my opinion.